Parramatta cloth

 Parramatta cloth was a cloth of the early 19th century from the town Parramatta in Australia.
 Initially, it was a coarse cloth produced by the inmates of Parramatta Female Factory, and used for convicts’ clothing.
 After 1815 the cloth was finished in a separate factory, producing a tweed of superior quality which was imitated by English producers.

 Slop cloth

 Parramatta Female Factory was a prison for female transportees, and females who had committed a crime in the Colony; the convicts were made to do various jobs, including spinning and weaving.
 Parramatta cloth was initially a coarse low-grade cloth, also known as “factory cloth”, a type of slop cloth made of wool.
 The Parramatta Female Factory also produced linen cloth for convicts’ clothing.

 Later products

 In 1815 Simeon Lord established a factory at Botany Bay where cloth from Parramatta was finished and dyed, producing a high quality, and expensive, tweed.
 This cloth gained enough of a reputation to be imitated by English manufacturers in Bradford, who later marketed their own products as Parramatta Cloth.

+Variations

+PIECE GOODS MANUAL refers Paramatta as a lightweight fabric woven with a specific twill pattern using cotton and Botany worsted yarns.
+It is commonly used for making waterproof items.